Daily Weekly Monthly Cleaning – The Fast Way to Clean Your Home

 Step #2.
 Hit Every Single Room

 This is an important tip to keep in mind if you truly want this system to work effectively.
 That means you may want to make a list for your linen closet, the basement if you have one, the garage, and even the back porch.

 Every single solitary space in your home must have a list.

 Step #3.
 Prioritize

-Once you have your lists done you will want to go through them one at a time.
-Armed with a few colored highlighters go through each task determining if it is a high-priority task meaning it needs to be done a few times a week, a medium-priority task meaning it needs to be done monthly, or a low-priority task that gets done just a few times a year.
+Once you have your lists done you next want to go through the tasks you have listed one at a time.
+Armed with a few colored highlighters go down your list of cleaning tasks and determine if it is a high-priority task meaning it needs to be done a few times a week, a medium-priority task meaning it needs to be done monthly, or a low-priority task that gets done just a few times a year.

 Use a different colored highlighter to identify each.
-It’s the color that you are going to use as your guide to create a schedule that really will fit quite nicely into your days and week.
+Going forward, the colors will be your guide to create a schedule that really fits nicely into your days and week.

 Here is a sample daily, weekly, and monthly cleaning guide.

 Use this list as a starting off point for your own.